Nevada State College is the only four-year, comprehensive public institution in the state of Nevada.

-- 80% of NSC alumni live and work in Nevada.
+- The majority of NSC alumni live and work in Nevada.

-NSC offers over 20 student clubs and organizations covering areas such as athletics, academics, honor societies, and culture.
+NSC offers more than 30 student clubs and organizations covering areas such as athletics, academics, honor societies, special interests, and culture.

 NSC introduced its official Scorpion mascot in 2012.
 Its name, Scotty, was selected by a campus-wide vote.